Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

   ```

- - This action, it is a reset button.
+ - This action is a reset button.
 It has a callback function "::promptCallbackReset".

  ```bash